mhyrr/mhyrr.github.com/_posts/2008-04-08-youve_got_to_be_kidding_me.markdown

 <img src="http://imgs.xkcd.com/comics/e_to_the_pi_times_i.png" height="481" width="400" />

 Sometimes the universe is just weird.
 Not weird in the things-are-really-completely-random way, but in the profound-truth-that-I-can't-possibly-understand way.
-You know, <a href="http://en.wikipedia.org/wiki/Banach%E2%80%93Tarski_paradox">Banack-Tarski Paradox</a> weird.  <a href="http://en.wikipedia.org/wiki/Euler%27s_identity">Euler's Identity</a> weird.
+You know, [Banack-Tarski Paradox](http://en.wikipedia.org/wiki/Banach%E2%80%93Tarski_paradox) weird.
+[Euler's Identity](http://en.wikipedia.org/wiki/Euler%27s_identity) weird.
 Weird like Monty Hall weird.

 Ok, I don't really mean Monty Hall, I mean the Monty Hall Problem named after him.
 But I'm sure he is weird.
 Everything that was popular in the 70s was weird.

 Anyway, the Monty Hall Problem.
 It's pretty weird.
 The basic premise goes like this: you get to choose 1 of 3 doors.
 1 of the 3 doors has a new car behind it, the other 2 have goats.
 After you've made your choice, Monty Hall shows you a goat behind one of the doors, and asks if you'd like to switch doors to the other remaining unopened door.
 Is there a statistical difference between your two choices?
-(For a precise definition, see the <a href="http://en.wikipedia.org/wiki/Monty_hall_problem">Wikipedia article</a>.)
+(For a precise definition, see the [Wikipedia article](http://en.wikipedia.org/wiki/Monty_hall_problem).

 I won't keep you in suspense.
 You've got a 2 in 3 shot at it if you switch, and only a 1 in 3 shot if you don't.
 There really is a difference, as the myriad proofs on Wikipedia show.
 But it's just a weird answer.
 Our gut tells us you've got a 50/50 shot either way.

 A while back, I argued with a friend about this for awhile.
 She was absolutely convinced that it was 50/50.
 We went back and forth for awhile and didn't really get anywhere (my verbal exposition was not up to snuff).
-Today I read a <a href="http://query.nytimes.com/gst/fullpage.html?res=9D0CEFDD1E3FF932A15754C0A967958260&amp;sec=&amp;spon=&amp;pagewanted=all">New York Times article</a> that talks about the problem and it reminded me of her insistence.
+Today I read a [New York Times article](http://query.nytimes.com/gst/fullpage.html?res=9D0CEFDD1E3FF932A15754C0A967958260&amp;sec=&amp;spon=&amp;pagewanted=all) that talks about the problem and it reminded me of her insistence.
 Sometimes there's just nothing like empirical evidence.
 So I whipped up a little script to run through a large sample set for this problem.

 Here's the results from 2 runs: